 Radio Talk Show “Thursday in the Doghouse”

-I hosted a weekly 30 minute talk radio program on WNJC – 1360 AM called “Thursday in the Doghouse.”
+For several years, I hosted a weekly 30 minute talk radio program on WNJC – 1360 AM called “Thursday in the Doghouse.”
 The program was on for 30 minutes each Thursday and we discussed all sorts of issues concerning our canine companions.
 My program was all about educating you, the dog-owning community about every aspect of dogs.
 If you want to gain a better understanding of canine behavior, please check out my podcasts from these shows.
 You will hear interviews with well-respected authors, veterinarians, other trainers and dog owners too.
 We talked a lot about puppies and their needs.
 We discussed housetraining methods and why so many people want to pull their hair out during the early days of raising puppies.
 We talked about the challenges of living with adolescent dogs, and we learned about the needs of the elderly dog.
 Several programs were about the different breeds and how people wind up with the wrong breed of dog for their family’s lifestyle.
 The subject of dogs is limitless.

 You can always listen to my programs by clicking on the page, “Renee’s Radio Show” here on my website.
 Each link indicates what the topic of the program was.